INDisbo Supported

 Indiana IOLTA Compliance: Trust Account Rules & Requirements

 Complete guide to Indiana's IOLTA compliance requirements.
-Covers reconciliation rules, record retention periods, overdraft notification requirements, and how Disbo automates compliance for Indiana law firms under Indiana Rules of Professional Conduct Rule 1.15.
+Covers reconciliation rules, record retention periods, overdraft notification requirements, and how Disbo automates compliance for Indiana law firms under Indiana Rule of Professional Conduct 1.15.

 5 years